 The Group holds \$729 million (2022: \$403 million) of syndication loans for sale which are measured at FVTPL for which there is no observable market data available for the valuation.
-The increase in the Level 3 loan balances was mainly due to increased syndication loans for sale at reporting date, and loans and advances transferred from Level 2 to Level 3.
+The increase in the Level 3 loan balances during the financial year was mainly due to increased syndication loans for sale as at reporting date, and loans and advances transferred from Level 2 to Level 3.